 - A few small gifts for hosts, friends you make along the way.
 Though not necessary, I like to have them just in case.

 - Prescription medication in ORIGINAL containers – this is especially important if flying.
-Also make sure to include contacts, lense solution and extra glasses/contacts for the trip.
+Also make sure to include contacts, lens solution and extra glasses/contacts for the trip.
 If you have any allergies and use an EPI pen – carry it with you at all times.
 These are hard to find in Morocco.
-Check out these suggestions for a travel emergency kit.

 - A small duffle or carrier bag that can be used for small trips or to bring home items you may not have room for in your luggage.